rimutaka/posts/drafts/on-prem-to-azure-sql-migration-assessment/readme.md

 |                     |                     | $5,551 (1 E32 v3 (32 vCPU(s), 256 GB RAM) + SQL Std + extra storage) |

 ### PostgreSQL
 PgSQL is comparable in scale and performance to MS SQL.
-Its main advantage is lower running cost because it is a free open source product.
+Its main advantage is its lower running cost because it is a free open source product.
 PgSQL lower running cost is the only reason to consider it for this project.
-Azure offers managed PostgreSQL at the price of compute + storage, which is approximately ½ of MS SQL cost.
+Azure offers managed PostgreSQL at the price of "compute + storage", which is approximately ½ of MS SQL cost.

 The server sizing in the table below is very approximate and was included to illustrate the price range.